Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 in such a small light.
 The final touch was to use a dedo pointed at the bass drum to bring up the exposure of the band logo.
 <br>
 We shot him playing the whole song two times, once in a wide shot, something like 25mm and 50mm.
-I mostly used the Sigma 18-35mm in this videoand eery now and then i used the 50mm.
+I mostly used the Sigma 18-35mm in this video and every now and then i used the 50mm.
+For this shot I was in the wheelchair riding towards him and away from him continuously.
 <br>
 {{< figure src="/img/vos/VoS1.jpg" title="Lighting schematic" >}}
 <br>